 Overnight Standing Repo Facility

-In 2009, the Bank introduced a new standing facility, the Overnight Standing Repo Facility (formerly the Overnight Standing Purchase and Resale Agreement Facility), to provide another source of funding for Primary Dealers in Government of Canada securities who may not have access to the SLF.
-The facility provides a funding backstop to Primary Dealers on an overnight secured basis at the Bank Rate, reinforcing the top of the operating band.
+In 2009, the Bank introduced a new standing facility—the Overnight Standing Repo Facility (formerly the Overnight Standing Purchase and Resale Agreement Facility)—to provide another source of funding for distributors and dealers that may not have access to the SLF.
+The facility provides a funding backstop (backup support for funds) to primary dealers on an overnight secured basis at the Bank rate, reinforcing the top of the operating band.

 Overnight Repo and Overnight Reverse Repo Operations

 Through its overnight repo and overnight reverse repo (OR/ORR) operations, the Bank can support the effective implementation of monetary policy by intervening and either injecting or withdrawing liquidity into or out of the general collateral overnight market, when needed.
 This reinforces the Bank’s target for the overnight rate and complements its standing deposit and lending facilities.